AdaCore/training_material/courses/fundamentals_of_ada/090_overloading.rst

    C. P := "*" (Middle, Top);
    D. :answer:`P := "*" (H => Middle, V => Top);`

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Qualifying one parameter resolves ambiguity`
+   A. Qualifying one parameter resolves ambiguity
-   B. :explanation:`No overloaded names`
+   B. No overloaded names
-   C. :explanation:`Use of "Top" resolves ambiguity`
+   C. Use of :ada:`Top` resolves ambiguity
-   D. :explanation:`When overloading subprogram names, best to not just switch the order of parameters`
+   D. When overloading subprogram names, best to not just switch the order of parameters

 ===================
 Visibility Issues